Nlea/Camunda-Coding-Challenge/README.md

 - Fork this repo.
 - Complete the challenges.
 You can do both challenges or just the first one.
 There are different levels and prizes for your performance.
-- Send us a link to your fork, your address, and your :shirt: size to community@camunda.com with the subject: "SpringOne Coding Challenge" so we can mail you your prize!
+- Send us a link to your fork, your address, and your :shirt: size to community@camunda.com with the subject: "Camunda Code Studio Coding Challenge" so we can mail you your prize!

 ## Prerequisites